disfordave/stablewiki/README.md

 ## Configuration

-`src/config.ts` contains various configuration options for StableWiki. such as...
+`.env` contains various configuration options for StableWiki. such as...

 - `WIKI_NAME`: The name of your wiki.
+(Default: StableWiki)
 - `WIKI_HOMEPAGE_LINK`: The link to the homepage of your wiki.
+(Default: /wiki/WelcomePage)
 - `WIKI_DESCRIPTION`: A brief description of your wiki.
+(Default: StableWiki is a modern, user-friendly wiki platform built with Next.js and TypeScript.)
 - `WIKI_COPYRIGHT_HOLDER`: The copyright holder for your wiki.
+(Default: @disfordave)
 - `WIKI_COPYRIGHT_HOLDER_URL`: The URL for the copyright holder.
+(Default: https://disfordave.com)
 - `WIKI_DISABLE_MEDIA`: A boolean to enable or disable media uploads.
+(Default: false)
 - `WIKI_DISABLE_SIGNUP`: A boolean to enable or disable user signup.
+(Default: false)

 ## Important Notes